-Students NOT Currently Enrolled in the Richmond County School System:

-- Before you begin the application, you will need a copy of your child's report card for the last school year (unless you are applying to kindergarten).
+Students NOT Currently Enrolled in the Richmond County School System: - Before you begin the application, you will need a copy of your child's report card for the last school year (unless you are applying to kindergarten).
 Students applying to 10th, 11th, or 12th grade will also be required to submit a current high school transcript. - During the online application process, you will be prompted to upload supporting documents. - If you are unable to upload required documents, please mail them to the address below.
-All items must be postmarked by January 16:

-Richmond County Board of Education Attn: Magnet/Choice Application 864 Broad Street Augusta, GA 30901
+All items must be postmarked by January 15: Richmond County School System Attn: Magnet/Choice Application 864 Broad Street Augusta, GA 30901